Knowledge graphSettings

 Early non-core cloud adoption

-Fintech teams started with dev/test environments, analytics workloads, and supporting systems while keeping core transactions on-prem.
+Fintech teams started with development environments, analytics marts, and supporting systems while keeping critical transactions on-premises.

 2015-2018